deepmodeling/deepks-kit/examples/water_cluster/README.md

 During each iteration of the learning procedure, a brief summary on the accuracy of the SCF calculation can be found in `iter.xx/00.scf/log.data`.
 Average energy and force (if applicable) errors are shown for both training and validation dataset.
 The results of the SCF calculations is also stored in `iter.xx/00.scf/data_train` and `iter.xx/00.scf/data_test` grouped by training and testing systems.

 After we finished our 10 iterations, the resulted DeePKS model can be found at `iter.09/01.train/model.pth`.
-The model can be used in either a python script creating the extended PySCF class, or directly the `deepqc scf` command.
+The model can be used in either a python script creating the extended PySCF class, or directly the `deepks scf` command.
 As a testing example, we run the SCF calculation using the learned DeePKS model on the simultaneous six proton transfer path of a water hexamer ring.
 The command can be found in [test.sh](./test.sh).
 The results of each configuration during the proton transfer are grouped in the `test_result` folder.